-I’ve heard a few ESS implementations before, but so far, I had mixed feelings.
+I’ve heard a few ESS implementations before, but I had mixed feelings so far.
 With the Lumin T3, this is not the case.
-To my surprise, the Lumin sounds impressively precise, articulate, open, direct, and expressive via its analog outputs.
+Surprisingly, the Lumin sounds impressively precise, articulate, open, direct, and expressive via its analog outputs.
 More so, in fact, than via USB.
-There is no hardness or edge and the treble is actually rather lush and refined.
+There is no hardness or edge, and the treble is actually rather lush and refined.
 In a way, the Lumin’s onboard DAC’s explicit liveliness compensates for its streamer part’s lushness, making for a neutral, natural, and emotionally engaging delivery.
 In any case, this DAC seems to be well-implemented.

 What we have here are two excellent and relatively affordable streamers that present music in a generally neutral and fully enjoyable manner.
-When push comes to shove, however, I would say they are both just slightly deviating in opposing ends of what I would consider absolute neutrality.
+When push comes to shove, however, they are both slightly deviating from opposing ends of what I would consider absolute neutrality.

 When combined with the Accuphase DP-430 CD player’s DAC section, I personally prefer the Auralic for its direct, transparent, and articulate delivery, especially since it sounds great using Roon.
-The Lumin has a smoother and more relaxed approach but it also sounds great, especially when using MinimServer/UPnP.
-Personal preferences aside, I know there are a lot of listeners who are looking for a smooth and lush delivery in digital and the Lumin provides this without sounding closed-in or veiled.
-And there’s no denying that its onboard DAC offers exceptional value for money, especially when you consider that the Leedh volume control is considered to be the best digital attenuator in the business.
+The Lumin has a smoother and more relaxed approach but also sounds great, especially when using MinimServer/UPnP.
+Personal preferences aside, I know many listeners are looking for a smooth and lush delivery in digital, and the Lumin provides this without sounding closed-in or veiled.
+And there’s no denying that its onboard DAC offers exceptional value for money, especially when considering the Leedh volume control as the best digital attenuator in the business.